 Research before you travel

 Research your sites to ensure that they have good facilities for kids.
-We have found some really wonderful camping sites, with local shops, indoor and outdoor swimming pools, play parks, indoor games rooms and family bathrooms all on site.
+We have enjoyed some great camper van holidays and choosing the right campsites really help.
+We often look for camping sites, with local shops or a shop onsite, indoor and outdoor swimming pools, play parks, indoor games rooms and family bathrooms again all on site.
 It really does make for a pleasant stay if you have good amenities and the sites are safe and well equipped for families.

 Van life – Find a site that has local attractions on foot